Estimated reading time: 16 minutes

 We didn’t force him to buy something he didn’t want, and the prices were fantastic compared to retail.

-Once he asked us the difference between Value Village and Marshall’s, we told him the truth.
+We told him the truth once he asked us the difference between Value Village and Marshall’s.

 He knows that previously used clothing is what we purchase at Goodwill.